 During the tour, breakfast and dinner are included in the package.
-In the registration form, we'll ask you about food preferences (vegetarian or meat).
-Please inform us (in your registration) about allergies so we can inform the restaurants/hotels.
-Please also take care of yourself and double-check with the restaurants.
+In the registration form, we ask you about food preferences (vegetarian or meat).
+Please inform us about allergies so we can inform the restaurants/hotels.
+Nonetheless, take care of yourself and double-check with the restaurants.
 Please be aware that not all wishes can be considered all the time.
 This applies, for example, to very individual catering wishes and or food intolerances.
 Here, every travel guest should be clearly aware that by no means the standards from home can be set and expected.